wheaney/decky-XRGaming/README.md

 Virtual display mode is intended to mimic how we play games in real life: we place a TV screen or monitor in front of us, and then we're free to look around naturally with a combination of head and eye movements.
 When you enable this mode and launch into a Vulkan game, a screen will be placed in front of you like always, but now it will stay where you put it and you're free to look around how you naturally would.

 ### Will my game work?
-Since this mode only supports Vulkan games, and some libraries like **dxvk** make it possible for non-Vulkan games to go through Vulkan.
-And it can also be difficult to find a definitive list of all games running on Vulkan.
-Right now there's no surefire way to tell, but [this issue](https://github.com/wheaney/decky-xrealAir/issues/6) proposes a solution that would allow people to run the plugin without glasses connected and tell if it will work.
+Right now there's no surefire way to tell since this mode only supports Vulkan games, some libraries like **dxvk** make it possible for non-Vulkan games to go through Vulkan, it can be difficult to find a definitive list of all games running on Vulkan, and some apps like Heroic launcher may prevent a game that would otherwise work in theory from working in practice.
+[This issue](https://github.com/wheaney/decky-xrealAir/issues/6) proposes a solution that would allow people to run the plugin without glasses connected and tell if it will work.
 Add a thumbs-up to the issue if you would find that useful.

 ### Why isn't it working?
 Virtual display mode only works under certain conditions.
 Double-check the following: